 The live score was performed with the film by Busch as the opening act at UK and US shows with GARY NUMAN in 2015; the film incidentally also features his three daughters in cameo roles.

+The soundtrack itself is a musical collaboration with Benge Edwards, best known for his work as a member of WRANGLER and JOHN FOXX & THE MATHS.
 But what had been intended to be a more abstract EP turned into a full length album, bolstered by superb mutant electronic pop songs like ‘Blood From A Stone’, ‘Shame’ and ‘Demon Days’.
 The end result will no doubt satisfy the curiosity of those with a penchant for stranger things.

 Tara, you’ve worked under your own name, as ANALOG SUICIDE and was a member of DYNAMO DRESDEN.
 How does I SPEAK MACHINE differ from all those?